live-composer/live-composer-page-builder/readme.txt

 == Installation ==

-1. Install and Activate as you would any other plugin
+Install and Activate as you would any other plugin
-2. Try the [interactive tutorial](https://livecomposerplugin.com/playground/tutorial-chapter-one/?dslc=active) to get familiar with how it works

 == Frequently Asked Questions ==